Seven Nation Army: Release history

-Glitch Mob remix
+Glitch Mob version

 The song has been remixed by the Glitch Mob, which was used in the first trailer for the 2016 video game Battlefield 1.

 The Glitch Mob remix of the song appears as a playable track in Guitar Hero: Warriors of Rock and in Guitar Hero Lives online GHTV mode.
 In 2016, video game company EA used the Glitch Mob remix of the song in a trailer advertising Battlefield 1.
 A surge in streams and digital sales of the White Stripes' version of "Seven Nation Army" followed the release of the trailer: within two weeks, the total number of streams and digital purchases of the song increased by 146 percent and 332 percent, respectively.